TanishqSingla/My-task/README.md

 # gallery

-This is the gallery for octahacks 3.0 website
+This repo contains the code for gallery and our team section for Octahacks3.0 website